-Brown-headed Cowbird (Molothrus ater) by John James Audubon‘Molothrus Ater’ by Jane Blanchard The Society April 20, 2017 Culture, Poetry 3 Comments Note: The brown-headed cowbird, Molothrus ater, rather than raise its own young, lays its eggs in the nests of other birds, which may or may not accept them or the nestlings that emerge from them.
+Brown-headed Cowbird (Molothrus ater) by John James Audubon‘Molothrus Ater’ by Jane Blanchard The Society April 20, 2017 Culture, Poetry 4 Comments Note: The brown-headed cowbird, Molothrus ater, rather than raise its own young, lays its eggs in the nests of other birds, which may or may not accept them or the nestlings that emerge from them.
 How long it took to think of such!
 Since mothering has proved too much, My next egg goes into the nest Of one more apt to pass that test.
 The chick would get a chance to hatch Among young close enough to match; It might be fed until it fledged If strangeness should remain alleged.
 I could return to my fine herd, The proper life for this proud bird, Since tending cows is what I do And to myself I must be true.
 Jane Blanchard lives and writes in Georgia.
 Her first collection, Unloosed, is available from Kelsay Books.
 Her second, Tides & Currents, was released earlier this year.
 Related Post ‘Justice, Equity and Compassion in Human Relatio...
 Justice, Equity and Compassion in Human Relations In realms of Humankind’s relations, Justice rules as queen & from her crown, the...
-Tell the world:FacebookTwitterTumblrPinterestRedditLinkedInEmail 3 Responses James Sale April 20, 2017 Enjoyed this poem; I am not familiar with this bird, though in England we have one that is similar – the cuckoo, which lays eggs in other birds nest and whose young grow up to destroy their ‘foster’ parents.
+Tell the world:FacebookTwitterTumblrPinterestRedditLinkedInEmail 4 Responses James Sale April 20, 2017 Enjoyed this poem; I am not familiar with this bird, though in England we have one that is similar – the cuckoo, which lays eggs in other birds nest and whose young grow up to destroy their ‘foster’ parents.
 This became a potent metaphor in Elizabethan England – Shakespeare’s Love’ Labour’s Lost for example – where the sound of the bird is ‘unpleasing to the married ear’.
 Reply 绿山从 From Green Mountain (Cong Lu Shan) April 20, 2017 wonderful poem Reply David Hollywood April 21, 2017 Nature at its very honest.
 Thank you for the reflection – lovely!
+Reply Wendy Bourke April 28, 2017 Very thought provoking!
+This struck me as a metaphor for parents who abandon their children completely to the school system – or even private schools.
+They are true to themselves … but at what cost to their children.
+Thoroughly enjoyed the rhyme in this wonderfully rendered piece.
 Reply Leave a Reply Cancel Reply Your email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.